We Could Be Heroes

 We Could Be Heroes is a 2018 Moroccan documentary sport film directed by Hind Bensari and produced by Habib Attia and Vibeke Vogel for Bullitt Films.
-The film focused on the life of Azeddine Nouiri, the Paralympic shot put champion, who overcame his physical challenges to be selected to 2016 Rio Paralympic Games along with his childhood friend Youssef.
+The film focused on the life of Paralympic shot put champion and his childhood friend Youssef.

 The film premiered on 2 May 2018 at the Scotiabank Theatre.
 The film received positive reviews and won several awards at international film festivals.

-The film won the Jury Prize at the Hot Docs Canadian International Documentary Festival.
-The film also won the "Best International Documentary Award" at the Toronto International Film Festival.
+The film won the Best International Feature Documentary award at the Hot Docs Canadian International Documentary Festival.
 The film won Grand Prix at the Tangier National Film Festival.